 Code of Virginia § 18.2-46.2 – Makes it a Class 3 or 4 felony for gang members to commit certain criminal acts on behalf of a gang.
 Examples include robbery, assault, arson, gang recruitment, trespassing, and damage to property.

 Code of Virginia § 18.2-46.3 – Prohibits recruitment of juveniles for criminal street gangs through various methods including social media recruitment and peer pressure.
 Specifically,

-- Any person who uses threats or force against a person or that person’s family to recruit that person into a gang, or force him or her to remain in the gang or to submit to a demand by a gang to commit a felony shall be guilty of a Class 6 felony.
+- Any person who uses threats or force against a person or that person’s family to recruit that person into a gang, or force him or her to remain in the gang or to submit to a demand by a gang to commit a felony is guilty of a Class 6 felony.

 Code of Virginia § 18.2-46.3:3 – Establishes Gang-Free School Zones in which there are enhanced penalties for gang participation and recruitment.
 The zones include school property (including colleges/universities), public property within 1,000 feet of school property, school buses, and public/community centers (including public recreation centers).